 - 1. Course coordinators should ensure test items measure course learning objectives. - 2.
 Faculty members will type their own examinations.
 A final copy of the examination should be given to the SON administrative specialist.
 The administrative specialist will secure the examination until the test date.
-Examination keys should be attached to the

-- examination copy. - 3.
+Examination keys should be attached to the examination copy. - 3.
 Essay questions should be graded using established learning objectives/criteria.
 Points should be deducted according to the exclusion of each expected criterion and for grammar and spelling.
 Answers to essay questions are to be included with each examination key. - 4.
 Examinations booklets must be numbered prior to distribution to students.
 Students should write the number of their examination booklet on the Scantron/answer sheet. - 5.
-Students are instructed not to write their name or code on the exam. - 6.
+Students are instructed not to print their name or code on the exam. - 6.
 A faculty monitor must always be present during examinations.
 Copies of examinations should be secured after administration, accounting for each examination booklet and Scantron/answer sheet.
 Examination materials must be kept for three months after the end of the semester in which they were administered. - 7.
 Faculty members are responsible for adhering to the testing procedures outlined in the SON Student Handbook. - 8.
 The Course Coordinator/faculty member will grade examinations, complete an item analysis, and make appropriate changes on the file copy of the test bank after item analysis.
-If greater than 50% of the students miss an item, that item must be reviewed by course faculty. - 9.
+If greater than 50% of the students miss an item, course faculty must review item. - 9.
 Examinations shall follow the most current NCLEX-RN test plan for integration of client needs as identified by the current test plan.
 Test plans should be reviewed in each level meeting. - 10.
-Questions-items must be derived from objectives, contain a minimum of 75% application analysis items, and evaluate assigned learning objectives.
+Questions must be derived from objectives, contain a minimum of 75% application analysis items, and evaluate assigned learning objectives.
 Items may be noted as from lectures but, when information upon which the item is based is also included in the readings, the answer column should include the text and page numbers.
 The number of items with only lecture as the source should be minimal.
 Answer column information should include validation from required preparation (source), the cognitive level (knowledge, comprehension, application, or analysis), the class name, and learning objective number. - 11.
-Two faculty members will review the exam and if there is discrepancy between the faculty, the dean will be consulted. - 12.
-Utilize the following guidelines when writing examination items: The stem should: - a. test one or more objectives. - b. present a problem or complex set of problems. - c. be clearly written.
-Avoid long sentences and unnecessary information.
-Check for clarity by reading the item and answering it without looking at the distractors. - d. be stated in the positive tense, avoid use of "except," "not," "least," or other negative words. - e. stand alone with the situation.
-Initially place all needed information in the situation.
-To add information to the situation, put the desired information in brackets between items. - f. test essential nursing practice as required by learning objectives. - g. be in the form of a question or incomplete statement. - h. be mostly in the form of application/analysis questions (knowledge and comprehension cognitive level questions should be kept to a minimum-less than
+Two faculty members will review the exam and if there is discrepancy between the faculty, the dean will be consulted.